bergesinstitute/graf-method/book-2-unit-7.md

 ## It's raining, it's snowing

-    Llover – to rain
+    llover – to rain

-    Nevar – to snow
+    nevar – to snow

 When we want to say it's raining or snowing, we have to use the progressive tense in the third-person singular, since *llover* and *nevar* are impersonal verbs:

-    Está lloviendo – it's raining
+    está lloviendo – it's raining

-    Está nevando – it's snowing
+    está nevando – it's snowing

 When we conjugate them in the present tense (for habits or facts), we need to keep in mind that *nevar* and *llover* are stem-changing verbs.
 Also, since they are impersonal verbs, we only conjugate them in the third-person singular:

-    Llueve – it rains
+    llueve – it rains

-    Nieva – it snows
+    nieva – it snows

 *En Arizona nunca nieva.*